daniel3d/sudoku-solver/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: Loop over the unit list squares and if we find two digits twin values between peers remove the two digits from all other squares except the twin peer.
-This will further reduce the search space for solving the sudoku.
+A: Loop over the unit list squares and if we find two digits twin values between peers remove the two digits from all other squares in the unit except the twin peers.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?